-Ginger is believed to be originated in East Asia and has historic records more than 3000 years.
+Based on the historic records more than 3000 years, ginger is believed to be originated in East Asia.
 Ginger has been used as a spice from ancient times.
 It has been widely used in Chinese and in Ayurvedic medicine.
 There is information that says at the time of ruling of Emperor Nero the Roman army used ginger as a medicine.
 It was found that ginger was imported to the European countries as a spice by 1547 A.C.
 In recent years Ginger has been cultivated as a commercial crop in many countries.
 Countries such as China, India, Australia, Fiji, Hawai, Hongkong, Jamaica, Japan, Nigeria, Pakistan, West Africa, Taiwan are few countries which cultivate Ginger in a large scale.

 Products and Uses